tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - So what?
 I don't want to be better.
 I want to be average and do average stuff and get an average salary.
 The minimum I have to do to get by.
 - There's nobody here.
 Everyone is gone.
 You are alone talking to yourself.
 - You have a broken record.
+- Nobody cares about that shit.
+This is basic stuff we need to to get an app done.
+- This is all automatic.
+I don't need you for anything.
+- You're such a crybaby.